workos/node-example-applications/node-directory-sync-example/README.md

 # Node.js Example App with Directory Sync powered by WorkOS

-An example application demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to authenticate users via SSO.
+An example application demonstrating to use the [WorkOS Node SDK](https://github.com/workos-inc/workos-node) to power Directory Sync.

 ## Prerequisites